 If you decide you want to listen to a TWiT Network show every time it comes out, you might consider using a netcasting or podcasting client.
 Think of it as Tivo for Internet audio and video.
 You subscribe to content you want by visiting the web site and getting the netcast URL.
 Your netcast software automatically downloads any new shows and copies them to your MP3 player.
 There’s always something new and interesting to listen to and you never have to check the web to see when a new show is available.

 By far the easiest way to subscribe to netcasts is to install the free iTunes program for Windows or Macintosh.
 Once you’ve installed iTunes you can visit the TWiT page at the iTunes Music Store for links to all our shows.
 (Don’t worry, even though they’re in the iTunes Store, the netcasts are free!).
 You can also subscribe to TWiT TV shows via Microsoft Zune Software.

 Who is Marc Pelletier?

-Dr. Pelletier co-founded and is the current VP-Chief Scientific Officer of Aeromics, LLC, a biotechnology company that is developing molecules to treat cerebral edema, or brain swelling, which occurs after stroke, traumatic brain injury, meningitis, and glioma.
-He is also an Adjunct Assistant Professor in the Department of Physiology and Biophysics, at Case Western Reserve University in Cleveland, OH.
+Dr. Pelletier co-founded and is the current VP-Chief Scientific Officer of Aeromics, LLC, a biotechnology company that is developing molecules to treat cerebral edema, or brain swelling, which occurs after stroke, traumatic brain injury, meningitis, and giloma.
+He is also an adjunct assistant professor in the Department of Physiology and Biophysics at Case Western Reserve University in Cleveland, OH.